auth0/extend-onepage-sample/readme.md

 ![Keys](./img/keys.png)

+If you are using the Extend Starter plan, your `.env` file will include one additional value:

+	EXTEND_HOST={{your host}}

+The Starter plan also refers to a "container prefix", just include that value as your `EXTEND_CONTAINER`.

 Once you've saved the file, run `npm i` to install dependencies and then `npm start` to fire up the server.

 By default the extension will have boilerplate code that won't actually work with the demo (you *can* customize the defaults the editor use and I may do so in a later update), but here is a quick sample of an extension that will do something interesting: